Charges filed in Wisconsin starving dog case

 How could anyone allow a pet to get into this condition?

 Gabriel was emaciated and near death when the mixed breed dog arrived at the Dunn County Humane Society Nov.
-1. With round-the-clock care he began a journey back to wellness, and has put on 20 pounds in just 11 days.
+1. The organization's director calls it the worst case of abuse he's ever seen.
+But with round-the-clock care Gabriel began a journey back to wellness, and has put on 20 pounds in just 11 days.

-The quest to identify the person responsible for what happened to Gabriel is also progressing.
-Boyceville Police Chief Greg Lamkin says a 29-year-old woman has been charged with felony mistreatment of an animal causing disfigurement, and another count of depriving an animal of food and water.
+The quest to prosecute the person responsible for what happened to Gabriel is also progressing.
+Boyceville Police Chief Greg Lamkin says he is recommending that the 29-year-old woman be charged with felony mistreatment of an animal causing disfigurement, and another count of depriving an animal of food and water.

-Lamkin says the defendant was actually the person who surrendered Gabriel to the humane society, saying she had found him in a remote area near State Highway 79 and County Road J in the Township of Sherman.
-Through the course of the investigation police learned that the dog belonged to the defendant, who is 8 1/2 months pregnant with two small children.
-With a relationship recently ended Lamkin says the defendant moved to a new residence, leaving Gabriel behind in a wire kennel.
+Lamkin says the suspect was actually the person who surrendered Gabriel to the humane society, saying she had found him in a remote area near State Highway 79 and County Road J in the Township of Sherman.
+Through the course of the investigation police learned that the dog belonged to the woman, who is 8 1/2 months pregnant and has two small children.
+With a relationship recently ended Lamkin says the woman moved to a new residence, leaving Gabriel behind in a wire kennel.

 She told investigators that the dog had been sick, and she had been feeding him three times a day.
 Lamkin says Gabriel's recovery at the humane society suggests those claims are false.